 Can you imagine hanging out in a place where you can skate surrounded by palm trees as you watch the sunset over the ocean?
 You don’t have to anymore—you can grind down rails and rip pools at the Venice Skatepark.
 Here, you and your friends can enjoy landing tricks in one of the coolest cities in the world, Los Angeles.
 Venice beach is an iconic place with tons of history deeply rooted in skateboarding.

 As you know, skateboarding originated in California around the 1940s in 50s after surfers decided to take skate wheels and add them to wooden boxes, thus creating the very first skateboards.
 Venice goes all the way back to the Z-boys at Dogtown.
 It may seem bewildering to some, but Venice didn’t always have its own skatepark.
 It wasn’t until 2010 that its very first skatepark was inaugurated.

 “One of the only skateparks in the world that’s literally on the beach.”

 Now Venice Beach has one of the only skateparks in the world that’s literally on the beach.
-This radical location now lets skaters shred as they hang out with friends and watch the sun gown down over the Pacific coast.
-This place is a dream come true for many.
+This phenomenal place now lets skaters shred as they hang out with friends and watch the sun go down over the Pacific coast.
+It’s a dream come true for many.

-Just like the rest of downtown LA, there’s a great vibe here; you can feel the warm bond from the moment you arrive.
+Just like the rest of downtown LA, there’s a great vibe here—you can feel the warm bond from the moment you arrive.
 You can usually find a ton of great local skaters, and sometimes even the pros stop by for a quick video shoot.
-There’s no admission fee so it can get busy at times.
+There’s no entrance fee so it can get busy at times.
 But, with 16,000 ft2 (1,500 m2), there’s plenty of room for everybody.

 Unfortunately, bikes aren’t allowed in the skatepark due to safety issues; the park only allows skaters and scooters.
 Also, keep in mind that there are no lights, so any skating has to be done during the day.